-With mild temperatures throughout the year, each season in Carlsbad brings a range of vibrant events and activities, from street fairs to art walks.
-Steps away sit clean, uncrowded beaches for swimming, sunbathing and surfing as well as beautiful lagoons for fishing, bird-watching and nature hikes.
+With 3,055 hours of sunshine per year, each season in Carlsbad brings a range of vibrant events and activities, from street fairs to art walks.
+Steps away sit clean, uncrowded beaches for swimming, sunbathing and surfing as well as 3 beautiful lagoons for fishing, bird-watching and 47 miles worth of trails for nature hikes.
 Venture further to discover the unique destinations of LEGOLAND® California and SEA LIFE Aquarium or the nearby attractions of San Diego, Orange County and Los Angeles.

 No matter what you choose to see and experience, Carlsbad delivers unique experiences and memories to last a lifetime.

 Encinitas, CA 92024 (6.3 miles)

 Located in northern San Diego County, this beachside town brings several distinct communities into one incorporated city.
 Leucadia, the beach district, is both exclusive and funky.
 From the ten-million-dollar homes dotting the crumbling beachfront cliffs to dilapidated trailer parks less than a block inland, Leucadia is a study in contrasts.
 Two of the beaches (Swamis) sung about by the Beach Boys in 'Surfing USA' are located within Encinitas’s 5-mile stretch of coastline.

 Oceanside, CA 92056 (6.3 miles)